SQL INNER JOIN: Syntax, Examples, and Interview Patterns

 Accidental Cartesian Product

 Forgetting the ON clause or joining on a non-unique column creates a cartesian product.
 If table A has 1,000 rows and table B has 1,000 rows, a cartesian product returns 1,000,000 rows.
-This crashes dashboards and burns through compute credits in cloud warehouses.
+Always check the cardinality of your join columns.
+If neither side is unique on the join key, you get a many-to-many join.

 Putting Filters in ON Instead of WHERE

 For INNER JOIN, moving a filter from WHERE to ON produces the same result.
 But this creates a bad habit.
 With LEFT JOIN, putting a filter on the right table in ON vs WHERE gives different results.
 In ON, unmatched left rows still appear with NULLs.
 In WHERE, they are filtered out, effectively converting the LEFT JOIN to an INNER JOIN.
+Keep ON for relationship conditions.
+Keep WHERE for filter conditions.

 SQL INNER JOIN FAQ